 Gura Gear Kiboko V2.0 Sizes

-Regardless of naming conventions, the volumes of these bags don’t do their capacities the justice they deserve.
+What’s interesting about the Kiboko backpacks is that the volumes in their model names don’t do their capacities the justice they deserve.
 In my experience, I can carry much more camera gear in a Gura Gear Kiboko backpack than I can in other camera bags of a similar quoted volume from other camera bag brands.

-For example, I can carry more camera gear in the Kiboko V2.0 30L than in the 40L F-Stop Ajna or the 35L Shimoda Explore V2 35.
-When packing the Kiboko 30L, I feel I have useable space that is more comparable to the 50L F-Stop Tilopa or the 50L Shimoda Action X50.
-To illustrate this point further, the Kiboko V2.0 30L backpack can carry two 600mm f/4 lenses!
-Show me another camera bag with a supposed 30L capacity that can carry that kind of super-telephoto arsenal?
+For example, I can carry more camera gear in the Kiboko 30L than in the 37L F-Stop Ajna or the 35L Shimoda Explore V2 35.
+When packing the Kiboko 30L, I have more useable space than the 50L F-Stop Tilopa or the 50L Shimoda Action X50.
+To illustrate this point further, the Kiboko 30L backpack can carry two 600mm f/4 lenses!
+Show me another camera bag with a supposed 30L capacity that can carry that super-telephoto arsenal.
 You can’t.
-It doesn’t exist!
+It doesn’t exist.

-The same goes for the smaller 16L and 22L Kiboko sizes.
+The same goes for the smaller 16L+ and 22L+ Kiboko sizes.
 They punch well above their weight regarding actual camera gear capacity.
-My point is that when considering these Gura Gear Kiboko backpacks, you have to look beyond the quoted volume and examine what can fit into them.
+My point is that when considering these Gura Gear Kiboko backpacks, you have to look beyond the quoted volume and examine what fits into them.
 The slightly cubic design of these bags makes them incredibly efficient.

 Suppose you are hunting for a bag that meets airline carry-on regulations.
 In that case, it might be tempting to see camera bags such as those above F-Stop or Shimoda alternatives and focus on them purely because they appear to have a larger capacity while still falling within regulation.
-That would be a mistake because, as we will see in the course of this review, where the Kiboko backpacks shine is useable volume efficiency while travelling.
+That would be a mistake because, as we will see in this review, where the Kiboko backpacks shine is useable volume efficiency while traveling.

 What Fits In a Kiboko?

-If I want to travel as light as possible with a Kiboko, I’ll pick the 16L.
+If I want to travel as light as possible with a Kiboko, I’ll pick the 16L+.
 This bag is small enough to fit under the seat in front of you on any airline I have flown with, and it will fit in the overhead bins on small commuter planes.
-This kit consists of a Sony mirrorless camera body, Sony 24-70 f/2.8 GM II, Sony 70-200mm f/2.8 GM II, Sony 200-600mm G, 1.4x and 2x Sony extenders.
+The kit in the photos consists of a Sony mirrorless camera body, Sony 24-70mm f/2.8 GM II, Sony 70-200mm f/2.8 GM II, Sony 200-600mm G, 1.4x, and 2x Sony extenders.

-This has me covered for everything from 24mm to 1200mm in a 16L backpack, with room to spare for filters, memory cards, batteries, a laptop and a couple of chargers.
+This kit covers me from 24mm to 1200mm in a 16L backpack, with room for filters, memory cards, batteries, a laptop, and a couple of chargers.
 If I need to carry a second camera body, I can squeeze one vertically into the slot occupied by the filter case next to the 200-600mm lens.
 Think about that for a second.
-24mm to 1200mm coverage and a laptop in a 16L bag!
+24mm to 1200mm coverage and a laptop in a bag small enough to go on any commuter plane.
+That’s a great loadout for an ultralight travel kit.

 Kiboko V2.0 Design and Features